BiAPoL/blog/rs_Introduction_to_Python.md

     analysistook 120 seconds

 What zip actually does is create a list of tupules of the two input arrays.
-We can then acess both of these elements at once when using a for-loop.
+We can then access both of these elements at once when using a for-loop.
 If one list is shorter then it will only loop through the indices of the shorter list as we can see that the last element in processingtimes is not printed.

 ### List Comprehension
 The last trick I want to show you is list comprehension.
 I love it because it gets rid of a lot of lines of code that you have to write manually otherwise.
 I will show you the long version and how list comprehension can replace these lines.
 In this basic example we will do some basic math with two lists  and save the results in a third: